Accessibility

 We aim to respond to accessibility reports within five business days and to resolve issues as quickly as possible — typically in the next regular release for confirmed bugs.

-VineSeat assesses accessibility through a combination of automated testing (axe-core in our CI pipeline), manual keyboard-only testing, and screen-reader testing during feature development.
-Before launch we will commission an external WCAG 2.1 AA audit and publish the resulting findings here.
+VineSeat assesses accessibility through a combination of automated accessibility linting, manual keyboard-only testing, and screen-reader testing during feature development.
+We intend to commission an independent WCAG 2.2 AA audit and will publish the resulting findings here.

 If you contact us about an accessibility barrier and are not satisfied with our response, you may have the right to file a formal complaint with a regulator in your jurisdiction.
 In the United States, the Department of Justice’s Civil Rights Division accepts ADA complaints.
 In the European Union, each member state designates an enforcement body under the European Accessibility Act.